 Bearings

 Bearings may be lined with babbit or bronze unless otherwise specified or shown.
-Where the bearing pressure is in excess of 1400 kPa 200 psi, line bearings with bronze.
+Where the bearing pressure is more than 1400 kPa 200 psi, line bearings with bronze.
 Pressures on lined bearings must not exceed [ ] kPa psi of projected area unless otherwise required or authorized.

 Anti-friction bearings of approved types and of sizes not less than those recommended by the bearing manufacturer for the duty intended will be permitted subject to approval.
 Properly align all bearings provided with a suitable means of lubrication.
 Install anti-friction bearings as required to provide for retention of the lubricant and to exclude dirt and grit.